cloudquery/cloudquery/plugins/source/github/docs/index.md

-# Github Provider
+# GitHub Provider

-The CloudQuery Github provider extracts and transforms your GitHub infromation into PostgreSQL.
+The CloudQuery GitHub provider extracts and transforms your GitHub infromation into PostgreSQL.

 ## Install